radhikabgupta/liri-node-app/README.md

 - do-what-it-says
 <br/>command: node liri spotify-this-song
+<br/>Liri reads from the random.txt file for command and search (if applicable)

 ### In addition to logging the data to terminal/bash window, the command anb output are added to the log.txt.